Selecting a phone number

 Ooma needs to know the area code and prefix of the phone number in order to find a number that is local to that calling area.
 Some area codes cover large regions and it is necessary to know which part of the area code to search.
 Otherwise, you may end up with a phone number that is not considered a local call from your neighborhood.

 Yes, your 911 call is routed by the service address on your Ooma account, not your phone number.
 If Ooma is your only phone provider, your call will be routed over the Internet along with your phone number and the address that you've provided to Ooma.
 For that reason, it's important to keep your personal information up-to-date by logging into My Ooma periodically and making sure everything is accurate.
-If you are using your Ooma system with a landline backup, your 911 call will be routed through your landline just like it always has been.
+If you are using your Ooma system with a landline backup, your 911 call will be routed through your landline just as it always has been.
 You can learn more about using 911 with Ooma by visiting our 911 FAQ (U.S. or Canada).

-Important: If the Internet is out in the case of an emergency that warrants a call to 911 and you do not have a landline backup, you will need to call 911 from a mobile phone.
+Important: If the Internet is down, in the case of an emergency that warrants a call to 911 and you do not have a landline backup, you will need to call 911 from a mobile phone.

-Chances are very good that you'll be able to get a telephone number from your local calling area.
+Chances are very good that you'll be able to get a telephone number within your local calling area.
 Unfortunately, Ooma cannot guarantee that you will be able to find a phone number in any specific area code.
 For example, no new 212 area code phone numbers are available, but Ooma can still provide phone numbers in that calling area (area code 646, etc).

 No. At this time, only regular U.S. and Canada numbers are available for selection.